Become A Traeger Ambassador

 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 350 degrees F and preheat, lid closed, for 10 to 15 minutes.
+Set the temperature to 350F and preheat, lid closed, for 10 to 15 minutes.

-Put the roasting pan with the turkey on the grill grate and roast for 2-1/2 to 3 hours, or until a temperature probe inserted in the thickest part of the thigh reads 165 degrees F. Let the turkey rest for 20 minutes before carving.
+Put the roasting pan with the turkey on the grill grate and roast for 2-1/2 to 3 hours, or until a temperature probe inserted in the thickest part of the thigh reads 165F.